Reinumag/Project/README.md

 =======

 Run_analysis function reads unzipped data from text files in <./UCI HAR Dataset> folder.
-The function attaches column names to data and adds subjectID and activity data to both test and training sets.
+The function attaches column names to data and adds subject and activity information to both test and training sets.
 Unneeded variables are dropped.
 Test and training sets are merged into a single complete dataframe.